kishoretalisetty/Stock_Portfolio_Analyzer-Qmoney/README.md

 # QMoney

-QMoney is a visual stock portfolio analyzer.
-It helps portfolio managers make trade recommendations for their clients.
+QMoney is a Java application for managing stock portfolios, calculating annualized returns, and fetching stock data from external APIs.

 ## Overview